gcalderone/GModelFit.jl/docs/src/builtincomp.md

 ## FComp

-The `FComp` component is a wrapper to use a standard Julia function as actual implementation for a component evaluation.
+The `FComp` component is a wrapper for a standard Julia function whose evaluation is performed using the function itself.
 It comes in two flavours: `FComp` based on one or more named scalar parameters, and `FCompv` (see next section) based on a vector of unnamed parameters.
 The `FComp` constructors are defined as follows:

 ```julia
 FComp(funct::Function, deps=Symbol[]; par1=guess1, par2=guess2, ...)